MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 * Azure blob
 * Files
 * Blob container
-* Event Hub - For more information on how to bring data using Event Hub, see [TODO- Event Hub- Link TBD]().
+* Event Hubs - For more information on how to bring data using Event Hubs, see <!--[TODO- Event Hub- Link TBD](). -->

 ### Ingest data from a blob